 Ann Reinking Scholarship Program

 The Ann Reinking Scholarship will be awarded annually to a young dancer moving to NYC to help support them in their artistic endeavors.
-Inspired by Annie’s own story of moving to New York with little more than a dream, we envision this scholarship to help support them not only monetarily, but also to create a community, home base and network of people in the industry to set them on a path of success and give them a leg up in the business.
+Inspired by Annie’s own story of moving to New York with little more than a dream, this scholarship will provide monetary support and mentorship by creating community, a home base and network of people in the industry to set them on a path of success and give them a leg up in the business.
 The program is devoted to creating this legacy for Annie that will carry on her humanity, love and artistry not only as a dancer, but as a choreographer and collaborator in the next generation of artists.

 - Ages 18-22